-Moreover, if you wanted to repeat your experiments using a consistent set of Data Science libraries and the different versions, then you needed Docker Containers and Azure Container Registry to store those Docker Containers.
+Moreover, if you wanted to repeat your experiments using a consistent set of Data Science libraries and the different versions, you needed Docker Containers and Azure Container Registry to store those Docker Containers.

-Microsoft Azure Data Science Platform helps you with that and removes this complexity for you.
-As a managed platform, it comes with its own Compute, hosted Notebooks and capabilities for Model Management, Version Control, and Model Reproducibility.
+Microsoft Azure Data Science Platform helps you with that and removes this complexity.
+As a managed platform, it comes with its own Compute, hosted Notebooks, and capabilities for Model Management, Version Control, and Model Reproducibility.

-Microsoft Azure Data Science platform helps you connect them in a single environment so that you can have one end-to-end Modular platform for your entire Data Science Model Life Cycle which includes:
+Microsoft Azure Data Science platform helps you connect them in a single environment so that you can have one end-to-end Modular platform for your entire Data Science Model Life Cycle, which includes:

 - Data Preparation: This involves extracting operational data from multiple data sources and cleaning it to build a Predictive Model.

-- Training Models: This involves training or refining the Predictive Model that you built earlier by changing the Hyperparameters in every iteration.
+- Training Models: This involves training or refining the Predictive Model you built earlier by changing the Hyperparameters in every iteration.